1. Sustainability - Going Beyond Natural Products

 So there you have it, 6 Trends in Beauty and Personal Care Industry.

-Stephenson Personal Care strives for sustainability and stands against animal testing.
+Stephenson strives for sustainability and stands against animal testing.
 Customers in 55 countries chose our products as they are naturally derived, organically and sustainably certified, not tested on animals and vegan-friendly.
-If your brand is not sure how to innovate or offer sustainable product range, how to stand behind sustainability, get in touch with us today and our team will gladly share their expertise and help you innovate with the upcoming trends.
+If your brand is looking innovate for future consumers, we offer sustainable bases and ingredients to formulate and make future-proof products for global consumers, get in touch with us today and our team will gladly share their expertise and help you innovate with the upcoming trends.